joey-qytyku/OS-90-fixed/docs/IO.md

+# Special File Handles (Update)

+The file handles for standard IO are automatically closed and never to be used.
+After initializing the filesystem, subsequent IO to stdio handles will have the handle replaced by a process-local one stored in the process control block.

+The process local handle is where SFH is involved.
+The SFH allows drivers to recieve the data perform the necessary operations.
+This has to be done within the kernel, however.
+The display server must communicate with a stdio driver to virtualize IO for several DOS programs.

+## Note

+Research how stdio works if more/less bytes are recieved than requested.
+If I read 10 characters from stdin, will it just stop once it reads 10 or will it save the data for the next read?

+It seems that it allows for partial reads and writes because the INT 21H function will return how many bytes were read.

+DOS will terminate the read command for stdin once it finishes recieving the number of requested characters.
+A special characters are also be sent, such as newlines.

 # Special File Handles

 The default file handles will write to the VGA text mode console using INT 21H and will block the system.
 A multitasking window manager will not do it this way, and will close the default handles and replace them with a special handle by requesting a kernel-mode driver to do so.
 Special handles are similar to device files, but are only handles.